 |Features||Please see the feature-set comparison for details.|

 Previously created rules will apply to CVM messages after migration.

 User management and provisioning in CVM

-Skype for Business new users will be automatically provisioned for voicemail in CVM service when created.
-No additional admin work or license is required to provision new users for voicemail.
-See Set up Cloud Voicemail to learn about managing the policies for existing and new users.
+New Skype for Business users will be automatically provisioned for Cloud voicemail when created.
+No additional admin work or license is required to provision new voicemail users.
+See Set up Cloud Voicemail to learn about policy management for existing and new users.

 Admin Auto Attendant management experience

 To learn more about auto attendants, see Set up a Cloud auto attendant.